Ran 350 consecutive miles.

 First the 50K, then the 50-mile, then the 100K, and then the 100-mile.
 100 miles of continuous running and even that wasn’t enough.
 We now have races that are hundreds of miles in length, take days to complete, and go through some of the most extreme environments on the planet.
 One example is the Badwater Ultramarathon, a 135-mile race through Death Valley where temperatures routinely reach 120 °F.

-Who even does these races?
+Who does these races?
 People like Dean Karnazes.
-Well maybe not just like Dean, considering he has won the Badwater Ultra and is an ultraendurance legend.
+Well maybe not exactly like Dean, considering he has won the Badwater Ultra and is an ultraendurance legend.

 Dean’s list of accomplishments is an absolute laundry list, so we narrowed it down to just his highlights and it's still absurd: